MoonlitTech/MoonlitTech.github.io/README.md

 # MoonlitTech.github.io

-Assignment 2 for COMP 322.
+Assignment 2 for COMP 322 by Brianna Williams.